Four Different Types of In-Ground Pools and How to Choose One

 The Spruce / Christopher Lee Foto

 An in-ground pool is a water-filled recreational or exercise fixture built permanently into the ground with the top sitting flush with the lawn.
 It is also a more lasting design element in your landscape than an above-ground pool.
 When choosing an in-ground pool, you'll have a choice of four main types of materials including concrete mixes, fiberglass, and vinyl.
-Each type of material has pros and cons that you'll want to consider before choosing a pool.
-Below, we’ll break down the ins and outs of each type of in-ground pool and the factors you should consider when choosing which material is best for you and your yard.

 Basic Types of In-Ground Pools